telerik/kendo-ui-core/docs/intro/installation/npm.md

 ### Cannot Find 'jQuery' Module

-It is possible during the installation process to see the following error
+It is possible during the installation process to see the following error:

 ```
 Error: Cannot find module 'jquery' from '/Users/bernhard/Documents/JavaScriptDevelopment/kendo-ui-npm-example/javascript-browserify'
 ```

-The most probable cause of this issue is the usage of an old NPM
+The most probable cause of this issue is the usage of an old NPM version.

 **Solution**

-Use a NPM ^3.0.0 version.
+Use an NPM ^3.0.0 version.

 ## See Also